rimutaka/posts/lambda-url-with-cloudfront/readme-cloudfront-guide.md

 A Lambda function should be added as an _Origin_ of a CloudFront distribution.

-In this example _client-sync lambda_ origin is linked to _/sync.html_ path, so if a client app makes a `fetch()` call to `https://d9tskged4za87.cloudfront.net/sync.html` the request will be forwarded to _client-sync lambda_ for processing.
+In this example, _client-sync lambda_ origin is linked to _/sync.html_ path.
+For example, if a client app makes a `fetch()` call to `https://d9tskged4za87.cloudfront.net/sync.html` the request will be forwarded to _client-sync lambda_ for processing.

 ![CloudFront Origins](./cf-origins.png)